-Many clients find clarity and confidence throughout a trial with a seasoned criminal defense attorney.
-The complexity and gravity of white-collar offenses leave many to face a slew of penalties associated with misdemeanor or felony charges.
+Many clients find clarity and confidence throughout a trial with a seasoned criminal attorney in Santa Barbara, CA. The complexity and gravity of white-collar offenses leave many to face a slew of penalties associated with misdemeanor or felony charges.
 Despite the accusations you may be up against, your knowledgeable attorney may ensure your rights are protected by challenging any false claims the prosecution presents.
 Your legal representation may give you an upper hand with a skillful evaluation of evidence and retrieving pertinent details for your case.

 Aggravated White Collar Enhancement